I believe email is the best way to start a business online.

 Focus more on the subject line that on the actual Email.
 Get the attention of a person who is distracted by work, family, other marketing efforts, and social media updates and make them want to open the Email.

-Do this in one of two ways.
-Either deliver a superb benefit or create mysterious intrigue—and it’s all done in our subject line.
+Do this in 1 of 2 ways.
+Either deliver a superb benefit or create mysterious intrigue — and it’s all done in our subject line.

 Here are the keys to a good subject line:

-- No more than three punctuation marks in the subject line.
+- No more than 3 punctuation marks in the subject line.

 - Never start the subject line with a number or a punctuation mark.